madrakas/ars-fix/README.md

 ### 🛠️ Usage

-Edit ars-fix.css and ars-fix.js files in assets folder for a desired effects.
+Edit /assets/ars-fix.css and /assets/ars-fix.js files in assets folder for a desired effects.
-Edit ars-fix.php file in inc folder for a desired effects.
+Edit /inc/ars-fix.php file in inc folder for a desired effects.

 ### 🧪 Running tests